smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 * Official Jekyll Docker [image](https://hub.docker.com/r/jekyll/jekyll/) and [repo](https://github.com/envygeeks/jekyll-docker/blob/master/README.md)
 * [Jekyll and Docker on Windows by Fabian Wetzel](https://fabse.net/blog/2018/07/16/Running-Jekyll-on-Windows-using-Docker/)
 * [Running Jekyll in Docker](https://ddewaele.github.io/running-jekyll-in-docker/) is a great quick and dirty intro to spinning a site up from scratch with Docker
+* [Jekyll, Docker, Windows, and 0.0.0.0][jekyll-serve-windows]: for serving your site locally on Windows.

 ## Dependencies and Getting Started
 **Local Dependencies**